ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 3.1 Test Case Exclusions

 FastCSV is a mature and feature-heavy library for reading and writing CSVs.
 Since its initial release in 2015, a significant amount of additional functionality has been added.
 The team began the project by thoroughly reviewing the FastCSV’s documentation, including the detailed instructions and tutorials outlined on their website.
-It quickly became clear that, due to time constraints, the team would have to adopt a testing approach that thoroughly tested the primary uses of the software (based on the team’s independent research and discussions), while deemphasizing or even excluding certain scenarios from our testing.
+It quickly became clear that, due to time constraints, the team would have to adopt a testing approach that thoroughly tested the primary uses of the software (based on the team’s independent research and internal discussions), while deemphasizing or even excluding certain scenarios from our testing.

 One of the team members has nearly two decades of experience utilizing CSV files, as they are very heavily used in business software applications, including general ledger, banking, and analytical systems.

-Based on this knowledge, independent research, and the description in the FastCSV documentation, the team decided that their testing would exclude the following functionality:
+**Based our personal knowledge, independent research, and the description in the FastCSV documentation, the team decided that their testing would exclude the following functionality:**

+- **CSVWriterBuilder Customization Edge Cases**
+  Scenarios involving non-default encodings, exotic delimiters, or extreme buffer configurations were not explored.
+These represent valid edge conditions but were deprioritized due to time constraints and low relevance to core functionality validation.
-- **CsvReader Customization Parameters (Out of Scope for CSVWriter)**
+  - **CsvReader Customization Parameters**
-  Though part of the broader FastCSV library, the following `CsvReader` configuration settings were explicitly excluded as they do not affect the functionality or performance of `CSVWriter`:
+  The following `CsvReader` configuration settings were explicitly excluded due to time constraints and the team's evaluation of their priority:
   - `acceptingCharsAfterQuotes`: This affects how `CsvReader` tolerates unexpected characters after closing quotes.
-It is a parsing behavior and has no impact on writing logic.
   - `maxBufferSize`: Affects reader-side performance and limits during input processing.
-Not applicable to the write-path tested in this project.
 - **Custom Callback Handlers**
+  The team team explicity excluded Custom Callbank Handlers due to the team's evaluation of their usage potential and time contraints.
 The FastCSV library provides advanced extension points via `CsvCallbackHandler`, `AbstractBaseCsvCallbackHandler`, and `AbstractInternalCsvCallbackHandler`.
 These allow deep control over how records are processed during reading.
-As the focus of this project was limited to `CSVWriter`, and these handlers do not influence file output writing, they were not instantiated or tested.
-- **Comment-Writing Functionality in CSVWriter**
-  The `CsvWriter` component does not provide API-level support for inserting comment lines into output CSVs (unlike `CsvReader`, which does recognize comment lines).
-As such, test cases related to writing comments were not applicable and therefore excluded.
 - **Error Handling for File System Failures**
-  Test cases involving low-level I/O errors (e.g., disk full, permission denied, file locks) were excluded as they pertain to Java’s standard file I/O mechanisms, not the logic of `CSVWriter`.
+  Test cases involving low-level I/O errors (e.g., disk full, permission denied, file locks) were depriortized as they pertain to Java’s standard file I/O mechanisms, not the logic of the program.
 These conditions are better suited for integration or system-level testing environments.
-- **CSVWriterBuilder Customization Edge Cases**
-  Scenarios involving non-default encodings, exotic delimiters, or extreme buffer configurations were not explored.
-These represent valid edge conditions but were deprioritized due to time constraints and low relevance to core functionality validation.
+- **CSVWriter Exceptions for Invalid Configurations** Testing of exceptions for certain invalid configurations (e.g., overlapping control characters) were excluded from testing due to time constraints
+- **Auto-Flushing:**
+  Test cases involving auto-flushing were excluded, due to the team's evaluation of their usage potential and time contraints.

 No other exclusions were identified during test planning or execution.